IonTeLOS/sum/README.md

 SUM accepts several command-line arguments to customize the update process.
 Here's a breakdown of each argument:

 -v, --current_version (required)
-The current version of the application, used to compare against the latest version available online.
+The current version of the application to be updated, used to compare against the latest version available online.

 -f, --current_location (required)
-The file path to the current executable, allowing SUM to locate and replace it if an update is available.
+The file path to the current executable of the app to be updated, allowing SUM to locate and replace it if an update is available.

 -u, --url (required)
 URL to check for the latest version and update files.
 Must be HTTPS unless it's a local network address.